emberjs/website/source/blog/2017-07-06-ember-2-14-released.md

 ```

 The package will be downloaded from NPM and used to provide the initial
-blueprint for your Ember-CLI app.
+blueprint for your Ember CLI app.

 Two other examples of this feature being used in the wild are: